 "When she was with child, Deaton took good care of her.
 He treats us like family, you know, not slaves.
 He helped her take care of baby Scott and toddler Scott."
 Stiles laughed.
 His eyes were fuzzed over, and Derek knew he was picturing a tiny Scott.

 That answer both reassured and frustrated Derek.
 He now knew Stiles' relationship with Scott was a platonic one, but what did 'absolutely everything' mean?
-Derek didn't know why he cared so much, why he cared at all, about any of this.
+Derek didn't know why he cared so much, why he cared about any of this.
 He resolved not to think about it, because it didn't matter.
-The sun was beating down on them with a ferocity that only early noon brings.
+The sun was beating down on them with a ferocity that only late noon brings.
 He stopped walking, Stiles followed suit.
-Isaac and Jackson turned to face them, once they noticed the lack of noise on their heels.
+Isaac and Jackson turned to face them once they noticed the lack of noise on their heels.
 Derek angled his body towards them and looked back the way they came.

 "What?"
 He huffed.